livekit/components-js/README.md

 yarn dev:next
 ```

-> **Note**
-> For the examples to work you'll need to make sure to copy the the contents of .env.example in the specific example folder to a newly created .env.local file and adjust the values accordingly to your livekit server setup.
+> **Note** for the examples to work you'll need to make sure to copy the the contents of .env.example in the specific example folder to a newly created .env.local file and adjust the values accordingly to your livekit server setup.

 ## Architecture Overview